Thank you to Patricia Brazier for the following research and to Phil Cooper from Surrey History Centre for the photograph.

 At the outbreak of war he applied for a commission, but was rejected due to ill health.
 He then volunteered to help at the London Hospital, where his brother, Ernest William was the House Governor.
 He was eventually granted a commission and he was put in charge of the Officers Section at the same hospital.
 He was a very popular man, devoted to his duty.

 Sadly he died on 11th January 1918 at the London Hospital.
-He loved the Surrey countryside and had requested that he be laid to rest at St. Mary Magdalene Church in North Holmwood.
+He loved the Surrey countryside and had requested that he be laid to rest at St. Mary Magdalene Church in South Holmwood.